run2000/perl-nrdp/README.md

 -i, –input
 This switch specifies that you wish to input the check via standard input on the command line.
 -v, –verbose
 This switch enables verbose mode.
-This writes out the request and response content.
+This writes out the request and response content from HTTP.
 -h, –help
 Display this help text.